Read the book: «12 Recipes of Adyghe Cuisine»

 Adyghe proverb

 In 1985, as a university student, I visited the German Democratic Republic.
 The Kabardino-Balkarian State University sent me to Dresden as an interpreter for a student construction team from Nalchik.
-The best students from Poland, Czechoslovakia, Mozambique, the Soviet Union, and the German Democratic Republic gathered at the intercamp “Raduga”.
+The best students from Poland, Czechoslovakia, Mozambique, the Soviet Union, and the German Democratic Republic gathered at the international camp “Raduga”.

-At the holiday called “Day of Nations”, our team performed the Adyghe dance of the aristocrats “Kafa”.
-Everyone liked not only the traditional dance and national costume of the Adyghe people, but also the Adyghe etiquette – a code of laws known as the “Adyghe Khabze”: respect for elders and women, honor, hospitality.
+At the holiday called “Day of Nations”, our team performed the aristocratic Adyghe dance “Kafa”.
+Everyone liked not only the traditional dance and clothing, but also the Adyghe etiquette – a code of values known as the “Adyghe Khabze”: respect for elders and women, honor, hospitality.

 That evening we decided to surprise the camp leaders Frank and Ralph with Adyghe dishes as well.
 Our German friends accepted our invitation with enthusiasm.